Your rights in a shared ownership home

-state that you have the right to live in the property as the owner-occupier
+say you have the right to live in the property

-include details of the occupancy payment and any other service charges you have to pay
+break down your occupancy payment and other service charges

-explain your right to buy further shares in the property, and any restrictions that may apply
+explain your right to buy more shares in your home

-explain your right to sell your share if you wish, and any restrictions that may apply
+explain your right to sell your share if you wish

-Show the occupancy agreement to your solicitor before you sign it and ask them to explain any legal terms you're unsure about.
+Show the occupancy agreement to your solicitor before you sign it.
+Ask them to explain any legal terms you're unsure about.

 sell your share of the home to the housing association